Skip to content

 cliq run

-The pipeline pulls the Google Doc, runs the research and writing phases, verifies quality, and pushes the final report to Google Drive — all automated, all from one command.
+The pipeline fetches the Google Doc, runs the research and writing phases, verifies quality, and publishes the final report to Google Drive — all automated, all from one command.

 After a run, improve based on what you observed: